linux-rdma/rdma-core/providers/mlx5/man/mlx5dv_create_flow.3.md

 		Steer the packet to the default miss destination.
 	MLX5DV_FLOW_ACTION_DROP
 		Action is dropping the matched packet.
+	MLX5DV_FLOW_ACTION_COUNTERS_DEVX_WITH_OFFSET
+		The DEVX bulk counter object and its counter offset for the matched packets.

 *qp*
 :	QP passed, to be used with *type* *MLX5DV_FLOW_ACTION_DEST_IBV_QP*.